Countdown Counter Timer

 The phrase "Who's in?" does exist in very informal English, at least in American English It is equivalent to saying "Who wants to participate in X with me?"
 It is not used very often, at least in my experience However, people will understand what it means if you say it in conversation For example, if you wanted to get food: I'm feeling hungry, so I'm going to order pizza Who's in?

-• Meaning and usage of Im game [closed] - English Language Usage . . .
+• Other ways to say Im rooting for you? - English Language Usage . . .

 Countdown Counter Timer ©2005-2009